pclambert/website/content/software/stpm2_standsurv/standardized_survival.md

 Those who received the hormonal therapy tended to be older and have more lymph node involvment.
 Thus, even if hormonal treatment did not have any effect on survival, we would expect to see a difference in such a simplistic analysis due to the type of people who receieved the treatment.

 So, we now adjust for some covariates.
-To simplify things, I will assume proportional hazards and include the covariate age, nodes and progesterone receptor.
+To simplify things, I will assume proportional hazards and include the covariates	 age, nodes and progesterone receptor.
 Previous analyses of this data have found that transformation of the nodes variable (exp(-0.12*nodes)) and the progesterone variable (log(pr + 1)) model the non-linear effects of these variables fairly well and so I will use these transformed variables.
 The model is fitted below